artsy/artsy.github.io/_posts/2017-07-06-React-Native-for-iOS-devs.markdown

 ## When to choose React Native?

 React Native provides a cross-platform API, and so it can fall into a watered down version of the API it abstracts.
-This means that it can be a bit more work than normal to use obviously iOS-specific features like `ARKit`, `UIUserActivity`, `CSSearchableIndex` or `UIUserNotification`s.
+This means that it can be a bit more work than normal to use obviously iOS-specific features like `ARKit`, `NSUserActivity`, `CSSearchableIndex` or `UIUserNotification`s.

 I say more work, because you definitely can still use them, but that transitions between your React code and your native code will require a bit more work than had you always been writing it natively.